JasonCodesC/order_matcher/README.md

 Here I used a bitset to track which price levels are non-empty and jump to the next best level with bit-scan ops rather than full on scans.

-- 'ctz' (count trailing zeros): finds the index of the lowest set bit.
+- `ctz` (count trailing zeros): finds the index of the lowest set bit.
-- 'bsr' (bit scan reverse): finds the index of the highest set bit.
+- `bsr` (bit scan reverse): finds the index of the highest set bit.

-Also replaced the order_id -> info lookup from 'unordered_map' to a flat array for faster, cache-friendly access without the 'std::hash' overhead.
+Also replaced the order_id -> info lookup from `unordered_map` to a flat array for faster, cache-friendly access without the `std::hash` overhead.

 | sec  | orders_per_sec | trades_per_sec | total_orders | total_trades |